Acuant/AcuantiOSMobileSDK/README.md

 ###Tap to capture 2D Barcode:

-By default the barcode is captured automatically as soon as a barcode is presented infront of the camera.
+By default the barcode is captured automatically as soon as a barcode is presented in front of the camera.
 If it is required to capture the barcode only after the user taps on the screen, then the following configuration can be done.

 	-(BOOL)startScanningBarcodeAfterTap{
     	return YES; // Default is NO